ncats/RaMP-BackEnd/README.md

 The main script to build the database is 'main.py'.
 This script calls the other classes and necessary code to build the database.

 The first time 'main.py' is run, one must swith the "getDatabaseFiles" parameter to "True".
-Setting this parameter to true will download the content of the databases (HMDB, KEGG, Reactome, WikiPathways) on your computer.
+Setting this parameter to true will download the content of the databases (HMDB, Reactome, WikiPathways) on your computer.
 By default, we have set "getDatabasefiles" to FALSE because you may need to gather the information from each database again if you add new functionalities to the scripts (in which case there is no need to download the original files again).
+Note that the Reactome resource updates monthly and changes the name of their files to add the date.
+The src/parse/reactomeData.py file's getDatabaseFile method contains the variable to set.

-The output of running 'main.py' are sql files that then need to be imported into one database.
+The output of running 'main.py' are intermediate files that are created in data-source specific files in misc/output.

+The next step is building entities and final files for database loading.
+The files in misc/output are input into an entity harmonization process that enforces entity curation patches, aggregates duplicate gene and compound entities from different data soruces and builds entity relationships.
+This step is kicked off by running /src/util/EntityBuilder.py.
+This step will refer to a text file that contains manual curation results that captures known problems in entity mappings held in certain data sources.
+The compound curation list prevents incorrect mappings between compounds from being introduced to the RaMP database.

 *importing sql tables*

 Import the sql files into the database using src/util/rampDBBulkLoader.
 See code section for details: [DB Loading Code](https://github.com/ncats/RaMP-BackEnd/blob/9e0ab9c719f3a690272fc7a0ae669b6f11d74b7a/src/util/rampDBBulkLoader.py#L393)

+[Additional information coming soon on bringing up mysql and initial creation of the database schema]

 You may also need to download mySQL: https://www.mysql.com/downloads/.

-*plots*

-Most of the code is written in Python but two scripts are written in R (src/threeVenn.R and fourVenn.R).
-These scripts produce plots that show the overlapping genes and metabolites between all databases in RaMP.
-You must have R installed on your computer, as well as these R packages: VennDiagram and grDevices.

 #### Overview of folders in this repo ####